Appenzeller Cheese vs Port Salut Cheese

 Port Salut is a semi-soft cheese originally made by Trappist monks.
 It has a distinctive orange rind and a mild, savory flavor.
 Known for its smooth and creamy texture, Port Salut is a versatile cheese that's easily sliced and melts well, making it suitable for cooking as well as a table cheese.

-Appenzeller Cheese comes from Switzerland.
-Port Salut Cheese originated from France.
+• Origin: Appenzeller Cheese (Switzerland), Port Salut Cheese (France)

 Appenzeller Cheese Port Salut Cheese